-We are dedicated to challenging negative attitudes towards all people, regardless of disability, sexuality, race and gender orientation or spiritual beliefs.
+We are dedicated to challenging negative attitudes towards all people, regardless of disability, sexuality, race and gender orientation, spiritual beliefs or worldviews.
 Our Christian values have established a strong, whole school ethos of awareness, reflection, acceptance and inclusion.
-We will not discriminate against disabled pupils in their admissions and exclusions, and provision of education and associated services.
+We will not discriminate against pupils with disabilities or any of the protected characteristics (Equality Act 2010) in admissions, exclusions, provision of education and associated services.
+We